play-with-docker/play-with-docker.github.io/_posts/2017-01-27-docker-images.markdown

 ## ENTRYPOINT vs COMMAND

-In the 2 previous Dockerfile, we used CMD to define the command to be ran when a container is launched.
+In the 2 previous Dockerfile, we used CMD to define the command that runs when a container is launched.
 As we have seen, there are several ways to define the command, using ENTRYPOINT and/or CMD.
 We will illustrate this on a new Dockerfile, named Dockerfile-v3, that as the following content.

 ```